About

 When and how:

-Immigration advising for international students is provided by ISSAC's Regulated International Student Immigration Adviser (RISIA).
-Topics include study permits, initial and extensions, visas, work eligibility, entry to Canada requirements, and more (not permanent residence questions).
-All inquiries should be directed to international.students@usask.ca
+Provided by ISSAC's Regulated International Student Immigration Adviser (RISIA).
+Topics include: study permits, initial and extensions, visas, work eligibility, post-graduation work permit, entry to Canada requirements, inviting family and friends to Canada, and more (not permanent residence questions).

-Please provide as much detail as possible in your email enquiry so we can assist you the best we can.
-This service is available to all newly admitted and current USask international students.
+You can also direct any inquiry to international.students@usask.caPlease provide as much detail as possible in your email enquiry so we can assist you the best we can.
+If a current student, please use your USask email address when contacting us.

 Study abroad/outgoing exchange student advising: Inquiries can be directed to study.abroad@usask.ca or visit the study abroad website.